vishu875/Ai-bug-analyze-fix-advisor/README.md

   <h3><i>Automated Program Repair Powered by LLMs</i></h3>
   <br />
   <p>
-    <b>BugFixerAI</b> is an advanced platform designed to detect and fix common backend bugs with minimal manual intervention.
-By combining rigorous static code analysis with Large Language Models (LLMs), it acts as your intelligent development sidekick—enhancing software reliability by identifying and correcting syntax, configuration, API, and database-related errors on the fly.
+    <b>BugFixerAI</b> is an advanced platform to designed to detect and fix common backend bugs with minimal manual intervention.
+By combining rigorous static code analysis with Large Language Models (LLMs), it acts as your intelligent development

+    sidekick—enhancing software reliability by identifying and correcting syntax, configuration, API, and database-related errors on the fly.
   </p>
   <br />
   <p>